How Much is Gasoline in Europe Today?

 🇲🇹 Malta | €1.34 | |

-The gasoline prices in the European Union vary significantly, with the Netherlands and Denmark having the highest prices, while Bulgaria offers the lowest prices.
+“`htmlGasoline prices in European countries vary significantly, with Denmark having the highest and Bulgaria the lowest prices.

 Fuel Prices in Europe Maps